ravinder61997/vsd_workshop/README.md

-# vsd_workshop
+# VSD Digital VLSI SoC Design and Planning
-This repositry contains the complete flow of RTL to GDSII.
+# DAY-1
 The introductory workshop on Day 1 provided a comprehensive overview of the RTL to GDSII flow, elucidating the seamless transformation of Verilog code into physical design.
 Participants gained insights into the fundamental principles underlying the RISC-V processor architecture, and how these concepts translate into layout design.
 Crucially, the session delved into the intricate relationship between software applications and hardware, elucidating the pivotal role of compilers in bridging these domains.
 Additionally, attendees were introduced to the concept of Process Design Kits (PDKs), further enhancing their understanding of the integrated circuit design process.
-OPENLANE in Terminal
+## OPENLANE in Terminal
 During this session, we'll dive into the synthesis process for the specific design, picorv32, utilizing the OpenLane flow.
 Our objective is to generate the netlist and other essential reports following the synthesis step.
 •	Before proceeding, it's imperative to ensure the smooth operation of the virtual machine environment.
 •	Once everything is confirmed to be functioning optimally, we'll observe a terminal interface within the virtual machine environment, resembling the following: